Waverley Park: Closure

-In 2000, AFL pre-season cup matches and practice matches were played at the venue, with the last AFL-connected Australian rules football match being a practice match on Saturday 26 February, which saw St Kilda defeat Richmond 95 to 36.
+In 2000, AFL pre-season cup matches and practice matches were played at the venue, with the last AFL-connected Australian rules football match being a practice match on 26 February 2000, when St Kilda defeated Richmond 95 to 36.
 Victorian Football League games also took place there, including finals and the grand final.
-The Eastern Football League (EFNL) also played its Division 1 and Division 2 grand finals at the venue at the conclusion of the 2000 season, including the Division 1 grand final on 26 August 2000, which was to be the final night game at the venue..
+The Eastern Football League (EFL) also played its Division 1 and Division 2 grand finals at the venue at the conclusion of the 2000 season, including the Division 1 grand final on 26 August 2000, which was to be the final night game at the venue.

-The 2000 VFL Grand Final was the last official game of football played at the venue when Sandringham 15.18 (108) defeated North Ballarat 11.11 (77) in front of a sparse crowd of 8,652 people.
+The 2000 VFL Grand Final was the last game of football involving senior teams played at the venue when Sandringham 15.18 (108) defeated North Ballarat 11.11 (77) in front of a sparse crowd of 8,652 people.

 Afterwards, Waverley Park was not maintained, and vandals eventually broke into the site and damaged the facilities.
 The playing surface, once one of the best in Australia, was reduced to a field of weeds.
-In mid-2002, Victorian MP Mary Delahunty called on the AFL to mow the dilapidated stadium, as it remained under their control until the plans for the site by housing developer Mirvac (who brought the land off the AFL in late 2001) were approved.
-In December 2001, the ground and surrounds were sold by the AFL to Australian property development company Mirvac for a reported $110 million; once the plans were approved, the ground was demolished starting on 11 December 2002.
+In mid-2002, Victorian MP Mary Delahunty called on the AFL to mow the dilapidated stadium, as it remained under their control until the plans for the site by housing developer were approved.
+In December 2001, the ground and surrounds were sold by the AFL to Mirvac for a reported $110 million; once the plans were approved, the ground was demolished starting on 11 December 2002.